 Because You, LORD, have helped me and comforted me.

 b.
-Give Your strength to Your servant: This plea of David is answered by the later exhortation by Paul: Be strong in the Lord and in the power of His might (Ephesians 6:10).
+Give Your strength to Your servant: This answer to this plea of David is confirmed by the later exhortation of Paul: Be strong in the Lord and in the power of His might (Ephesians 6:10).
 God does give His strength to His servant!

 c.
-Save the son of Your maidservant: We aren’t told much in 1 or 2 Samuel about David’s mother, but this brief mention suggests that she was a godly woman who served God, who could be called “Your maidservant.”
+Save the son of Your maidservant: We aren’t told much in 1 or 2 Samuel about David’s mother, but this brief mention suggests that she was a godly woman who served God and who could be called “Your maidservant.”

 i.
-In a few places (Genesis 14:14, Jeremiah 2:14) the Bible gives the idea of a home-born slave – someone who is a slave because their mother was a slave, and they were born into their servitude.
+In a few places (such as Genesis 14:14 and Jeremiah 2:14) the Bible gives the idea of a home-born slave – someone who is a slave because his mother was a slave, and he was born into servitude.
 That may be David’s idea here; to express how completely he belongs to God, he pleads as the son of Your maidservant.

 i.
 Here David is wonderful for his humility – not demanding all the answer from God right now.
 He is also wonderful for his humanity – asking for a sign for good at the moment.

 ii.
 In some cases, it is wrong to ask God, “Show me a sign for good.”
-It is wrong when our attitude is, “God, prove to me that You love me” or “I will believe if You show me a sign, but if You do not I will not believe You.”
-Yet there are some good ways legitimate circumstances in which we can cry out to God, “Show me a sign for good.”
+It is wrong when our attitude is, “God, prove to me that You love me” or “I will believe if You show me a sign, but if You do not, then I will not believe You.”
+Yet there are some proper times when we can cry out to God, “Show me a sign for good.”

-· Answers to prayer are a sign for good (Psalm 86:1, Bow down Your ear, O LORD, hear me).
+· Answers to prayer are a sign for good (verse 1, Bow down Your ear, O LORD, hear me).

-· Preservation of character is a sign for good (Psalm 86:2, for I am holy).
+· Preservation of character is a sign for good (verse 2, for I am holy).

-· Deliverance from trouble is a sign for good (Psalm 86:2, Save Your servant who trusts in You!).
+· Deliverance from trouble is a sign for good (verse 2, Save Your servant who trusts in You!).

-· Joy in a surrendered life is a sign for good (Psalm 86:4, Rejoice the soul of Your servant, for to You, O Lord, I lift up my soul).
+· Joy in a surrendered life is a sign for good (verse 4, Rejoice the soul of Your servant, for to You, O Lord, I lift up my soul).

-· A sense of forgiveness is a sign for good (Psalm 86:25, You, Lord, are good, and ready to forgive).
+· A sense of forgiveness is a sign for good (verse 5, You, Lord, are good, and ready to forgive).

-· Confidence in God is a sign for good (Psalm 86:7, For You will answer me).
+· Confidence in God is a sign for good (verse 7, For You will answer me).

-· Knowing and declaring the greatness of God is a sign for good (Psalm 86:10, For You are great, and do wondrous things).
+· Knowing and declaring the greatness of God is a sign for good (verse 10, For You are great, and do wondrous things).

-· When the proud and violent are enemies, it is a sign for good (Psalm 86:14, the proud have risen against me, and a mob of violent men have sought my life).
+· With proud and violent men as enemies, it is a sign for good (verse 14, the proud have risen against me, and a mob of violent men have sought my life).

 iii.
 Some – such as Adam Clarke – take this expression differently. “‘Make with me a sign.’
 Fix the honourable mark of thy name upon me, that I may be known to be thy servant.
 There seems to be an allusion here to the marking of a slave, to ascertain whose property he was.”
-Perhaps we could say that the idea is, “Put Your mark of goodness on me, so that all can see that I am Yours and You will deliver me.”
+Perhaps we could say, “Put Your mark of goodness on me, so that all can see that I am Yours and You will deliver me.”

 e.
 Because You, LORD, have helped me and comforted me: Once again David bases his current expectation on God’s prior help.
 Every past experience of God’s goodness to us is a promise of His continued blessing.